The Dales Way

 Meals Included: Breakfast

 Enjoy a hardy breakfast as today is your most challenging walk.
 You follow the Wharfe towards its upper youthful sections, the water spilling off limestone terraces and small waterfalls, first pass Hubberholme with its attractive church and torrents, at Yockenthwaite try to find the tiny stone circle.
 Further up at Beckermonds, you are at the source of the Wharfe from two small becks or streams.
 Say goodbye to the infant river here, climb stiffly up and out of Wharfedale over Cam Fell.
 The farmland here can be boggy!
 A steep ascent from Cam houses, the last farm in the Dale, brings you to a broad track and the highest point of the walk 1710ft / 521m, then start descending along what was once a Roman road, cutting across the Pennine Way Footpath and down into Dentdale.
 Views hopefully of the Yorkshire three peaks; Penyghent, Whernside and Ingelborough.
 Walk down towards Ribblehead and then there is a further moorland section re ascending slightly to cross over to Denthead and then you are confronted with the magnificent viaduct on the Settle to Carlisle Railway, which almost seems to be a natural part of the surroundings.
 Another mile of steep descent along the pretty River Dee, brings you to our Inn at Cowgill, a quiet pretty place, there are occasional cars, but you are more likely to be awoken by the sound of owls, sheep and the sparkling, splashing river.
+Note: Due to a landslide in Jan 2025 a diversion off the main route between Hubberholme and Cowgill may be in place.
+Details provided with final documents.Accommodation: Sportsman Inn a 17th century listed building, offering authentic rustic charm.
+The building has retained much of its original charm, with open fires, oak beams, and a friendly welcome.
+There is a washbasin; tea/coffee making facilities in all rooms, rooms may have private but separate or shared bathroom facilities.
+This is a very cozy place with the sound of the River Dee running outside the windows.

-Day 5 : Cowgill To Sedbergh 17.7 Km/11 Miles, 5 H. 500Ft Ascent
+Day 5 : Cowgill to Sedbergh 17.7 km/11 miles, 5 h.
+500ft ascent

 Location: Sedbergh